 Is work getting you down and you feel like you just can't cope?

-Are you facing major changes like redundancy or retirement, and feeling anxious?
+Are you facing major changes like career change, redundancy or retirement, and feeling anxious?

 Perhaps you are stuck in a rut and want to do something else?